 Any individual or group which generates, receives, preserves or carries Protected Health Information in the course of executing tasks for a Covered Entity is classified as a Business Associate.
 Contractors, advisors, information storage firms, medical record organizations, and any subcontractors hired by Business Associates are all considered Business Associates.

-In five essential areas, the Omnibus Rule modifies HIPAA regulations:
+Five essential areas, the Omnibus Rule modifies HIPAA regulations

 - The final modifications, as required by the HITECH Act, are introduced.

 - Incorporation of the HITECH-mandated enhanced, tiered civil money penalty system.

 - Changes to the damage limit were made, and the HITECH Act’s final regulation on Breach Notification for Unsecured ePHI was incorporated.

 - HIPAA should be amended to include the requirements of the Genetic Information Nondiscrimination Act (GINA), which restricts the sharing of genetic data for underwriting purposes.